Get Help Now

 Reaching out for help is a sign of strength and courage.
 You are not alone!

-Suicide Prevention Lifeline The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
+988 Suicide & Crisis Lifeline The 988 Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals in the U.S. Text, chat or call 988.

 Canvas Health Host of the Stomp Out Suicide event, Canvas Health is a community mental health agency providing mental health, substance use, and crisis services at seven locations throughout the Twin Cities area.
 Our mission is to provide hope, healing, and recovery to the people we serve.